lukastaegert/sinon-auto-restore/README.md

 * `.stub('method1' <,'method2' <...>>)`
     Instances should have the listed additional methods as stubs; if already present, methods will be replaced by stubs.
 * `.stub('method', replacementFunction)`
-    Instances should habe this method as stub with the provided functionality.
+    Instances should have this method as stub with the provided functionality.
 * `.spy('method1' <,'method2' <...>>)`
     Even if previously marked as stubs, these methods should still be spies; useful together with `stub().
 * `.replace('field', replacementValue)`
-    Àfter the constructor is run, this field should be replaced by the given value.
+    After the constructor is run, this field should be replaced by the given value.
 * `.getInstances()`
     Returns an array of instances created with the stub constructor.
 * `.getInstance()`